onera/Maia/doc/developer_manual/algo_description/gindexer.rst

 .. rubric:: Initialization

-The first step is to initialize the :class:`~maia.transfer._protocols.g_indexer.GIndexer` object by providing, in addition to the MPI communicator, two informations:
+The first step is to initialize the :class:`~maia.transfer._protocols.g_indexer.GlobalIndexer` object by providing, in addition to the MPI communicator, two informations:

 - How the global collection is distributed: this is done through the ``distrib`` array,